Your browser is no longer supported

 The Alberta Family Wellness Initiative

-The Alberta Family Wellness Initiative (AFWI) was created by the Palix Foundation in 2007 to bridge the gap between the latest science of brain development, mental health, and addiction and what is currently being done in policy and practice.
+The Alberta Family Wellness Initiative (AFWI) was created by the Palix Foundation in 2007 to bridge the gap between the science of brain development, mental health, and addiction and what is currently done in policy and practice.
 In partnerships with the Center on the Developing Child at Harvard University, the Government of Alberta, Alberta Health Services, and Alberta post-secondary institutions, the AFWI has made considerable progress towards this goal.
-The AFWI Theory of Philanthropy highlights the major roles of the AWFI: knowledge entrepreneur, catalytic convenor, and partner for public systems.
+The AFWI Theory of Philanthropy highlights the major roles of the AWFI: knowledge entrepreneur, catalytic convenor, and partner for public systems[1].

 Brain Story Certification Course

-The AFWI launched the Brain Story Certification Course (i.e. The Brain Story) in 2016.
-The Brain Story shares scientific learnings on brain development, epigenetics, mental health, and addiction with audiences of healthcare practitioners, policymakers, educators, children’s services providers, addictions counsellors, and all others interested in understanding brain science.
-As of November 2024, more than 150,000 individuals from over 100 countries had enrolled (80,000 in Alberta) in The Brain Story and over 46,000 had become certified.
 The Brain Story features presentations from leading experts accompanied by metaphors and visuals to convey complex scientific information in understandable language.
-The AFWI Developmental Evaluation (2020) identified that the primary benefits conferred by The Brain Story include increased empathy towards others and oneself based on individual histories and a common language about brain science that facilitates communication and collaboration.
-Participation in The Brain Story has prompted behavioral changes and mental model shifts at the individual, organizational, and system level.
+The AFWI Developmental Evaluation identified that the primary benefits conferred by The Brain Story include increased empathy towards others and oneself based on individual histories and a common language about brain science that facilitates communication and collaboration[2]

 The Resilience Scale